gracebianchi/gracebianchi/README.md

+# Hi there, I'm Grace Bianchi

-## Hi there 👋
+## Introduction

+My name is Grace Bianchi and I am a rising junior at the University of California, Santa Barbara where I am pursuing a double major in Statistics and Data Science and Economics.
+I enjoy applying analytical and computationa skills to solve complex problems and uncover meaning.
+I am eager to learn and take on new challenges at the intersection of data and innovation.

 <!--
 **gracebianchi/gracebianchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:[Resume July 2025-Grace Bianchi (2).docx (1).pdf](https://github.com/user-attachments/files/21975082/Resume.July.2025-Grace.Bianchi.2.docx.1.pdf)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...